Guidance for other settings and events

 Measles symptoms include:

-- a rash which develops 3 t 5 days after the other symptoms.
+• a rash which develops 3 to 5 days after the first symptoms.

-The rash appears as pink or red spots or bumps which start on the face before moving down the rest of the body.
-The rash may be more difficult to see on darker skin.
-The rash is not usually itchy.
-It can last for a week or more.
+The rash appears as flat red spots or bumps which usually starts on the face before moving down the rest of the body.
+The rash lasts for up to one week and may be more difficult to see on darker skin.

 A key feature of measles is that a fever is still present when the rash develops.